 Are you ready to take your performance to the next level?
 We thought so.
-That’s why we’re ‘amped’ to announce the release of our newest PROGENEX training supplement: Amplitude Creatine Peptides.
+That’s why we’re ‘amped’ to talk about PROGENEX Amplitude Creatine Peptides.

 No doubt you’ve heard of creatine, but for those who are asking What is creatine? allow us to explain: Creatine is a natural substance that turns into creatine phosphate when ingested.
 Creatine phosphate then assists the body in the production and manufacture a substance called adenosine triphosphate, which gives muscles the energy they need to be able to operate.
 And while the human body does produce a certain amount of creatine on its own, it depends on the supplementation of creatine from outside sources (such as protein-rich foods) in order to create improved muscle mass.
 As such, the benefits of creatine supplements are a hot topic among athletes and exercise enthusiasts.